 By credit card

-Please use the LINK/BUTTON here to donate with your credit card.
+Please use the DONATION LINK/BUTTON here to donate with your credit card.

 Once we have received your donation, we will send you a letter of thanks along with a tax receipt.
 We will also send a notification to the family of the bereaved or to the individual being honoured with the celebration gift.
 We do not disclose the amount of the gift in this notification.